8 Healthcare Trends to Monitor in 2021-2023

 While Google's parent company Alphabet helped to launch a clinic called Cityblock, and has also been working on a project called Medical Digital Assist to build a "next gen clinical visit experience".

 8. Healthcare Is Unbundling

 As many Americans fight for universal healthcare, a public option, or "Medicare for all", there is a much different trend happening in parallel:

-In theory, this system allows for more savings as people only pay for what they need - and get to comparison-shop between different doctors.
+In theory, this system leads to lower costs as people only pay for what they need - and get to comparison-shop between different doctors.

-Others are opting for high-deductible insurance plans, using health savings accounts to help offset the risk.
+Others are opting for high-deductible insurance plans, using health savings accounts to help offset that risk.

 U.S. Google searches for "HSA".

 As another alternative to traditional health insurance, cooperatives like Christian Healthcare Ministries allow large groups of people to pool their money together to help each other foot their medical bills.

 For-profit alternatives are also on the market, as the healthcare bundles from Sam's Club that we already covered above.

 Urgent care centers and other walk-in clinics are another aspect of the unbundled healthcare movement.